artfulgarfunk/PainLess/README.md

 # Installation

-`git clone github.com/artfulgarfunk/final_project`
+- Clone this repo

-Run `bundle install` in your terminal
+- Run `bundle install` in the root directory
+- Run `bin/rake db:create` to create the database
+- Run `bin/rake db:migrate` to run the migrations
+- Run `bin/rails s` to run the server
+- Visit `http://localhost:3000` to view the app in your browser

 # Running
 `bin/rails s`